Last updated: 9th January 2026

 How green is Home Energy’s energy?

 When examining their environmental impact, Home Energy maintains a renewable energy supply proportion of around 40.8%, consistent with earlier reports.
-This aligns with the national average but falls short compared to industry leaders like E.ON Next, which provides an impressive 85.5% renewable energy mix.
+This aligns with the national average but falls short compared to industry leaders like E.ON Next or Octopus Energy, which provide an impressive 85.5% renewable energy mix.

 For customers prioritising sustainability and lower carbon footprints, it’s worth considering providers with higher renewable energy percentages or entirely renewable options, such as those offered by Octopus Energy or 100Green.